Eating Out with Kids can be fun and exciting

 It’s the family’s special night out and no one can agree on where to go for dinner.
-One member of the family wants pizza, the other wants burgers and someone else wants fast food.
+Eating out with kids can be challenging because one member of the family wants pizza, the other wants burgers and someone else wants fast food.
 But who gets to decide this time?
 Does this sound familiar?

 This was a common discussion in our family (7 year old & 4 year old) but we THINK we finally found the answer…ethnic food!
 Probably not the answer you thought, am I right?